psadil/eyetracker/README.md

 (network cannot be run without data.
 Currently, datafiles too large to be uploaded to github.
 Please contact Patrick (psadil@gmail.com) if you would like to test this out)

-(DOUBLE NOTE: apparently I deleted the .dat file with the last 4000 labels!
-So, at best, this network can only be trained on ~7000 examples)

 1. Clone repository: `git clone https://github.com/psadil/eyetracker.git`
 2. Unpack data files within fixationCNN
 3. Run CNN: 'qlua fixationdetection_conv.lua'